carpentries-incubator/genome-mining/_episodes/03-bigscape.md

  | --domain_includelist  Only analyze BGCs that include domains with the pfam accessions found in the domain_includelist.txt file
  | --version           |  Show program's version number and exit

+We will include the `--mix`label to create a similarity network with all the different type of BGCs together.
+Since none of the our BGCs is on a contig edge, we could use the global mode.
+However, frequently, when analyzing draft genomes, this is not the case.
+Thus, the auto mode will be the most appropriate, which will use the global mode to align domains except for those cases in which the BGC is located near to a contig end, for which the glocal mode is automatically selected.
+Thus, we could also use the auto mode.

+`run_bigscape BGCs_antiSMASH output_BiG-SCAPE --mix --mode auto`

 (Include some explanation of MiBIG)